 Your credit report is the second part of investigating a negative credit history since it’s the document that includes the negative details.
 Consumers in the U.S. are entitled to a free credit report every year.
 You can get your free reports from the three major credit bureaus – Equifax, Experian, and TransUnion – through AnnualCreditReport.com.
 Otherwise, you can purchase a credit report from the credit bureaus or myFICO.com.

-Recovering From Negative Credit History
+Improving a Negative Credit History

 You might be able to remove negative things from your credit history with a pay-for-delete or goodwill letter.
 The former is a request to remove negative information in exchange for payment and the latter is a request to remove negative items as a matter of goodwill.
 Businesses do not have to remove accurate negative information from your credit report as long as those items are within the credit reporting time limit.
 Even paying a delinquent account doesn’t change the fact that you were once delinquent.